Letre2/webseite/content/blog/ovi/index.md

 Everyone is provided with the technical equipment.
 By deliberately excluding supplementary technologies such as smartphones, educational equity and social permeability are ensured.

 - **Independent learning**
-skill trees.
-Thus, they can assess themselves in a better way./ Thus, they can more easily assess themselves.
+Students can view their learning progress in skill trees.
+Thus, they can assess themselves in a better way.

 - **Relieve and strengthen teachers**
-Teachers receive updates on learning success and insights into the performance data of individual students.
-This enables them to provide students with individual and group support.
+Teachers receive updates on the students' learning progress as well as insights into their individual performance data.
+This enables teachers to provide the individual student or as a group with better support.

 - **Safety first**
-reduce screen time, no webcam in the children's room.
+Reduce screen time.
+No webcam in the children's rooms.

 <br>